nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component,

 * can save `UserPref` objects in json format and read it back.
-* can save the Address Book data in xml format and read it back.
+* can save the User inbox data in xml format and read it back.
+* gets notified of the changes in model by `UserInboxChangedEvent` posted by the `Model` each time it updates the data upon executing add, delete or edit.
+This way, the coupling between `Storage` and `Model` is reduced.

 ### 2.6.
 Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `project.taskcrusher.commons` package.

 ## 3. Implementation